xjiae/HDDDS/description.md

 Use additional notes to capture any other relevant information or considerations. -->
-- **Collection Method of Source:** Summarize data selection criteria here.
-Include links where available.
-- **Collection Method of Source:** Summarize data selection criteria here.
-Include links where available.
-- **Collection Method of Source:** Summarize data selection criteria here.
-Include links where available.
+- **Collection Method of Source:** We select the dataset based on availability of ground truth of explanations.

-**Additional Notes:** Add here

 #### Data Inclusion
 <!-- scope: periscope -->